Javascript

 with Pedro Marrucho and David Alves

 A few weeks ago, while consulting skimming threat intel sources Jscrambler researchers stumbled across a new skimming campaign that, at first glance, stood out because of the JavaScript obfuscation it exhibits.
 Some people raised the question if this was a new obfuscation technique, probably because the code is using weird accented characters.
-As part of a company that makes a JavaScript obfuscation tool, the team could tell immediately that it is not.
-The obfuscation author just used unusual Unicode characters for variables and function names.
-But that has been done before and it’s hardly an obstacle.

 The Jscrambler researchers went over the obfuscation, retrieved the details of the attack, and affected victims and we even saw a strange interaction between different skimming actors chatting through comments in the code.
 Read everything below.